mickaelyoshua/resume/resume.md

 Contribute to analysis of public invoids (medicine and hospital material) by making SQL scripts to feed a QlikView dashboard; Automate the extraction of data from DATASUS, from that transform and load the data into a Relational DataBase and a QlikView Dashboard; Multiple analysis and reports on data.

-## Intern in Electrical Distribution Projects Design - Sep 2020 to Jun 2022
+## Intern in Electrical Distribution Projects Design - September 2020 to June 2022
-Intership at Engeselt, located in João Pessoa - PB.
+Internship at Engeselt, located in João Pessoa - PB.
 Service of design and budget of eletrical distribution projects for Energisa-MS.

 # PERSONAL PROJECTS
 ### [API para operações CRUD em Banco de Dados de Finanças](https://github.com/mickaelyoshua7674/laos-finances)